Kymoraa/Kymoraa/README.md

 <!-- Main content-->
 <p><h5>My name is Jackie Moraa, a Software Developer based in Nairobi, Kenya. </h5></p>
-<p><h5>🌱 I have some experience in Java and Python programming languages and I also have experience in design thinking, user research and material design. {Kinda stuck between the two worlds - Design & Development}</h5></p>
+<p><h5>🌱 I have some experience in Java and Python programming languages and I also have experience in design thinking, user research and material design. {Kinda stuck between the two worlds - Design & Development}.
+I am keen in Learning Flutter</h5></p>
 <p><h5>📚 Apart from computer languages, I also learn human languages.
 En este momento, estoy aprendiendo español.</p></h5>
 <p><h5>⚡ Fun fact: I am yet to be defeated in Monopoly! 😄</h5></p>